2023 Grant and Dance Residency Opportunities Calendar

 Check the relevant websites for eligibility requirements and program priorities and to participate in candid information sessions where you can get your questions answered.

 These opportunities are listed by deadline, but most open their online portals a few weeks ahead of time.
-We have listed deadlines that have been published, but remember that, especially during covid, deadlines may shift.
+We have listed deadlines that have been published, but remember that deadlines may shift.
 All deadlines with time stamps are in the Eastern time zone unless otherwise specified.
 We are not listing grants that are available by invitation only.

 Some grants require that you be a nonprofit or fiscally sponsored.
 Learn how you can be fiscally sponsored by Boston Dance Alliance!